aridoza/foundational-java/Concurrency/concurrency1.md

 Think about it: If the `try-catch` block was inside the `while` loop, imagine what would happen if someone calls the `interrupt()` method.
 The exception would trap the interrupt, set the `interrupt` flag, and then loop again.
 The program would never end, even after an interrupt.
 So we fix that by including the `while` inside the `try-catch` block.
 If an interrupt occurs, the `while` loop exits and the `catch` block takes over — setting the `interrupt` flag and exiting — thereby returning control to the caller.

-> Hint: This is a common idiom in Java concurrency: Execute some activity in a loop, sleep, and catch the `InterruptedException` **outside** the loop.
+> Hint: This is a common concept in Java concurrency: Execute some activity in a loop, sleep, and catch the `InterruptedException` **outside** the loop.

 #### Make It Run